Mike Ford Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 25th in MLB with a collective 8.2 strikeouts per nine innings.
+- The Royals pitching staff ranks 26th in the league with a collective 8.2 strikeouts per nine innings.

-- The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have a 5.19 team ERA that ranks 28th across all MLB pitching staffs.

+- Marsh (0-6) takes the mound for the Royals in his seventh start of the season.
+He's put together a 5.56 ERA in 43 2/3 innings pitched, with 50 strikeouts.

-- In his last appearance on Sunday, the righty threw eight innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.
+- His last time out was in relief on Tuesday when the right-hander tossed 5 2/3 innings against the Oakland Athletics, surrendering three earned runs while allowing five hits.

+- The 25-year-old has amassed a 5.56 ERA and 10.3 strikeouts per nine innings across 10 games this season, while giving up a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.